mohammadRezaeian/notes/posts/mlops/2020-10-22-docker-gpu.md

 ## Make NVIDIA work in docker (Linux)

 ::: danger
-This section is still working (on 26-Oct-2020) but it's old for newer methods.
+This section still works (on 26-Oct-2020), but it's obselete for newer methods.
 :::

-**Idea**: Using NVIDIA driver of the base machine, don't install anything in docker!
+**One idea**: Use NVIDIA driver of the base machine, don't install anything in Docker!

 {% hsbox "Detail of steps" %}